 If you've ever found yourself in Clermont you've probably discovered what Clermont residents already know: Historic Downtown Clermont is a delightfully charming city not to be overlooked.
-With a $22 million master plan to reach completion this year, two craft breweries now open, lakefront trails, monthly wine walks and a walkable downtown (with loads of free parking spaces and a parking structure underway), it’s a city on the cusp of becoming the next big thing in Central Florida.
+With multiple craft breweries, local shops, lakefront trails, monthly wine walks and a walkable downtown (with loads of free parking), it’s a city on the cusp of becoming the next big thing in Central Florida.
 And it’s a worthy addition to your summer day trip bucket list.

 Stop 1: Florida Citrus Tower

 New life has also been breathed into the base of the tower, with the addition of a welcoming coffee shop.
 The observation deck has also been renovated to include air conditioning and plenty of seating.
-The tower is currently open to visitors Monday-Saturday from 7am-5pm.
+The tower is currently open to visitors Monday-Saturday from 7am-10pm, Sunday 11am – 10pm.

 RELATED: Unique Coffee Shops in Orlando